 - Equipment for irrigation usage

-- Any permanent fixtures attached to a building or structures like bulk feed tanks or bins, pasteurizers or boilers and bulk milk tanks
+- Any permanent fixtures attached to structures like bulk feed tanks or bins, pasteurizers or boilers and bulk milk tanks

 - Cotton pickers and harvester-thresher combines